HW/Weihrauch HW55 Standard date-of-manufacturing

 The database will only get more refined and accurate by new and accurate data, not by looping its output back to it.

-Good point, but...the database contains other interesting information, and the original purchase date is just not something you can know for the vast majority of vintage guns.
+Excellent point, BUT...the database contains other interesting information, and the original purchase date is just not something you can know for the vast majority of vintage guns.
 Since the list is careful to distinguish unconfirmed dates (they are shown in red), it seems a shame to leave interesting oldsters off the list for lack of one unobtainable smidgen of data.

 Also, serials of vintage HW rifles, at least, appear to all fall in the same sequence (i.e., the OP's rifle does not indicate that over 730,000 HW 55's had been built by 1979 - but that many air rifles in total).
-Any dating error from extrapolation wouldn't be much greater than, say, the gap between manufacture and retail sale dates.
+In my opinion, any dating errors from extrapolation off the list wouldn't be much greater than, say, the gap between manufacture and retail sale dates; you have no way to know how long even a brand-new gun sat around at the factory, distributor, or retailer.

 Last edited: